discoverlunar/craft-imager-x-azure-blob-storage/README.md

-# Imager X Storage Driver for Microsoft Azure blob
+# Imager X storage driver for Microsoft Azure Blob Storage

 This is an external storage driver for Imager X that uploads your Imager transforms to Microsoft Azure's blob storage.